sanghyun5958/Bootstrap_MVC/README.md

 ## Programming code description
 ### PHP MVC Framework - Controller

-A step by step series of examples that tell you how to get a development env running

-Say what the step will be

 ```php
 <?php if ( ! defined('BASEPATH')) exit('No direct script access allowed');
 class Materials extends CI_Controller {